 - 2 teaspoons ginger garlic paste

-- 1 cup grated tomatoes
+- 1 cup grated fresh tomatoes

 - 2 tablespoons chole masala powder